bagder/log/README.md

 Azure Pipelines causes us [grief](https://github.com/curl/curl/issues/8410) this week.
-Quite unexpectedly and without any warning, all the 18 CI jobs we run on Azure Pipelines started to insta-fail at some point early Wednesday my
+Quite unexpectedly and without any warning, all the 18 CI jobs we run on Azure Pipelines started to insta-fail at some point early Wednesday my time.
+All jobs failed immediately and said this message:

-time: `No hosted parallelism has been purchased or granted.
-To request a free parallelism grant, please fill out the following form`.
-18 jobs is almost 18% of the CI jobs we run and it does impact how we can proceed and merge changes.
+    No hosted parallelism has been purchased or granted.
+To request a free parallelism grant, please fill out the following form`

+That is almost 18% of the total amount of CI jobs we run and it impacts how we can proceed and merge changes.

 I filled in the form and talked to friends "on the inside" about situation who help us get the service back again that evenining.
 I also subsequently got a